 There’s nothing like hunting for morel mushrooms in Arkansas.
 These pro tips will help make your Spring morel hunt a success.

 When morel mushroom season begins in Arkansas, it’s all some folks can talk about.
 It almost becomes a contest to see who can find the most and the biggest.
-Foraging for mushrooms in Arkansas is a big deal to many.
+Foraging for mushrooms in Arkansas is a big deal to many and it’s a lot of fun.

 However, there are plenty of people who just collect them because they enjoy them for supper.
 They don’t need an award for finding the biggest morel in Arkansas.
 They enjoy hunting in their favorite areas and cooking up delicous meals.